Jewynah/Jewynah/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on learning I guess
-- 📫 How to reach me?
-Just search my name everywhere
+- 📫 How to reach me? email me here: jewynahmaehuelejaronay@gmail.com

 <!---
 Jewynah/Jewynah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.